fineanmol/plant-tree/README.md

-🎋 Updated on Tue, 14 Jan 2025 10:46:22 GMT
+🍀 Updated on Tue, 14 Jan 2025 16:51:30 GMT

-> "The best error message is the one that never shows up."
+> "Experience is the name everyone gives to their mistakes."